 But the question stayed with me.
-In fact it was one of those boomerang questions.
+In fact, it was one of those boomerang questions.
 It teamed up with both a conversation I had last week about building relationships – see Keith Ferrazzi’s writings – and a blog post ‘5 Little-Known Factors Could Affect Your Personal Brand’ by Heather Husman that I had read earlier that day to hit me like a sledgehammer while I was waiting for the 9:51 train.
 Why was this?

-Because the student really wanted to know what was my back-story.
+Because the student wanted to know what was my back-story.
 Everyone has a back-story – where do I draw my inspiration from, why I’m passionate about business strategy and finance, my education, etc. Well here’s mine.

 One of my most memorable impressions growing up was sitting on the stoop of my grandfather’s North Philadelphia house eating peanuts while listening to baseball games.
-It wasn’t the warmth of the fresh roasted peanuts that we had just purchased from a small store on Girard Avenue, or the game, but the stories he told about leaving the South or working on the railroad.
+It wasn’t the warmth of the fresh roasted peanuts that we had just purchased from a small store on Girard Avenue or the game, but the stories he told about leaving the South or working on the railroad.

 These were great stories of adventure and triumph full of colorful characters and plot twits.
-They were the trails faced by a seventeen year old raising up form the hot sandy South Carolina farm fields and coming North led solely by faith in himself.
+They were the trails faced by a seventeen-year-old raising up form the hot sandy South Carolina farm fields and coming North led solely by faith in himself.
 A belief that he was bound, despite any current circumstances, to deliver greatness to the world.
 It was this undeterred belief that allowed him to endure hard labor, the Great Depression, 3 jobs… 5 kids, and not a penny left to rub at the end of any week.
 Or, having to forgo playing in the Negro Leagues, his life-long dream.

-This is really starting to sound like a recipe for disaster.
+This is starting to sound like a recipe for disaster.
 Trials, setbacks, and denials that could easily make one bitter.
 But not Pop-Pop, there at the front of an 1890’s vintage 2-bedroom row house he did his magic.
 Magic that produced, 7 college degrees, 6 advanced degrees, graduates of institutions such as the University of Pennsylvania, Temple, University of Virginia, and Duke University.
-These weren’t stories of remorse or self-pity but of confidence and since of greatness beyond self.
+These weren’t stories of remorse or self-pity but confidence and since of greatness beyond self.

 So there you have the story that shaped my core, one that took root four decades before I existed and will continue long after I’m gone.

-Unfortunately Pop-Pop didn’t live long enough to see over half of those accomplishments, but I feel that on his last day he knew he had achieved greatness.
+Unfortunately, Pop-Pop didn’t live long enough to see over half of those accomplishments, but I feel that on his last day he knew he had achieved greatness.